 The preparation in making the sale of your inherited property is as important as the sales process.
 To guide you, here is a detailed list of what you should do.

 If you have Washington inherited a property because a loved one died, it can be emotionally challenging to sort through their belongings and decide which to keep and throw away.
 However, you really have to do this at one point.

 It's best to ask someone to help you out because you'll be dealing with years of accumulated stuff.

 Hold a Yard Sale

-Once the cherished possessions inside the house are divided among the heirs, it’s time to get rid of the remaining belongings through a yard sale.
-Remember, no matter how ironic it sounds, the property will be more appealing if it is empty.
+Once the cherished possessions inside the house are divided among the heirs, it's time to get rid of the remaining belongings through a yard sale.
+Remember, no matter how ironic it sounds, the property would be more interesting if it is empty.

 If you find that selling the stuff on your own can be overwhelming, seek the help of an estate sale specialist.
 Once all the stuff is cleared, you can start repairing or upgrading the house to sell at a much higher price.

 Wait for the Property to Go Through Probate Process

 As established earlier, your inherited property would go through probate if your loved one did not leave a legal will.
 You would have to pack some patience because this process takes time.

 To make everything smoother, talk to a probate attorney or estate planner.